kippjohnson/reproducible_research/README.md

 # reproducible_research
-Integrating Git, Docker, and Continuous Integration for continuous research
+Integrating Git, Docker, and Continuous Integration for continuous research.

+This repository may be cloned as it contains the setup files necessary for a minimal working environment with Docker and Travis-CI.

 # Introduction

+## Goals

+There are two goals for this repository:

-The goal of this document is to provide brief but comprehensive instructions for how to setup a reproducible workflow using Git, Docker, and Continuous Analysis [as suggested by Brett Beaulieu-Jones and Casey Greene in Nature Biotechnology](http://www.nature.com/nbt/journal/v35/n4/abs/nbt.3780.html "Reproducibility of computational workflows is automated using continuous analysis").
+1. To provide brief but comprehensive instructions for how to setup a reproducible workflow using Git, Docker, and Continuous Analysis [as suggested by Brett Beaulieu-Jones and Casey Greene in Nature Biotechnology](http://www.nature.com/nbt/journal/v35/n4/abs/nbt.3780.html "Reproducibility of computational workflows is automated using continuous analysis").

+2. To actually be a working Git-Docker-Travis CI environment which can easily be cloned and put to other uses.

 The end product will be a Docker container that contains all of the code and data necessary to ensure computational reproducibility of your work or model.
-Docker is great because it allows a third party to run the exact same code by simplying downloading your Docker container.
+Docker allows a third party to run the exact same code by simplying downloading your Docker container.
 We will use Git for version control coupled with Continuous Analysis.
 There are a number of continuous analysis tools; I found that I prefer [travis-ci](https://travis-ci.com) because it is relatively straightforward.
-It also gives you unlimited free open-source projects and, for students, unlimited private projects.
+It also gives you unlimited free open-source projects.
+Students also get unlimited private projects for free.

  I will use R throughout this document, as it is what I do most of the work in.
 It should be possible to relatively easily switch to other languages.

- At the end, ideally, you should be able to clone this respository and then have a repository which is ready to substitute with your own code!
+At the end, ideally, you should be able to clone this repository and then have a repository which is ready to substitute with your own code!

 # Setup